digiexe-official/Finviz-Review/README.md

-# Finviz-Review
-Finviz Review- Is It a Good Stock Screener for Investors and Traders?

-## Finviz Review: Is This the Best Stock Screening Tool for You?
+# Finviz Review: Is This the Best Stock Screening Tool for You?

 Hey there!
 If you’re into investing or trading—or even just dipping your toes into the stock market—you’ve probably stumbled across Finviz.
 It’s one of those tools that keeps popping up in conversations, and for good reason: it’s packed with features, easy to use, and gives you a ton of market insights without making your head spin.
 But is it really the game-changer everyone says it is?